thecodingmachine/tdbm/doc/quickstart.md

 ###Getting only one record

-If you are confident that your query will only ever return one record (for instance, you are performing a lookup by `login` on the `Users` table, then, you can use the `getByFilter` method instead of `getListByFilter`.
+If you are confident that your query will only ever return one record (for instance, you are performing a lookup by `login` on the `Users` table, then, you can use the `findOne` method instead of `find`.

 ```php
 class UserDao extends UserBaseDao {